elifozgurun/elifozgurun/README.md

 - 👀 I’m interested in recruit
 - 🌱 I’m currently learning how will find the candidate
 - 💞️ I’m looking to collaborate on open to work person
-- 📫 How to reach me open to work person
+- 📫 How to reach me from linkedin
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...